 - Cut large chunks of peeled and chopped produce and add them to the blender.
 Most of the time, you will need to add some water.
 If the blender gets stuck, add more liquid (water).

 - Then pour the blended mixture into a fine-mesh strainer if you consume the juice pulp (see these creative ways to use juice pulp).

 Note: you can always use all the fiber and the veggie pulp for vegetable patties or baked goods.
 Otherwise, clean up and place pulpy pieces in your compost bin!

 Fine mesh strainer

-If you want to get rid of seeds, excess pulp, or fiber from fruits and vegetables after blending them, using a fine-mesh strainer is a great option.
+If you want to get rid of seeds, excess pulp, or fiber from fruits and vegetables after blending them, using a fine-mesh strainer (affiliate link) is a great option.

 - Place it on top of a large mixing bowl.